PlexiBot/documentation/commands/admin/ban.md

 This command will ban the user `BadUser#5429` for `15` days with the reason `Bad guy`.

 ## Permission
-This command require the `admin.ban` permission node.
+This command requires the `admin.ban` permission node.
 ```
 +perms add Moderators admin.ban
 ```